pgtipping/the-synth-rag/docs/plan.md

 - **Use Case Landing Pages**:
   - Example: For **Sales Assistant**:
-    - Header: _“How it works: Upload product info, competitor data, or past sales reports.”_
+    - Header: _"How it works: Upload product info, competitor data, or past sales reports."_
-    - Bullet points: _“I can help you: Generate sales scripts, identify key features, create client-specific plans.”_
+    - Bullet points: _"I can help you: Generate sales scripts, identify key features, create client-specific plans."_
-  - Add a “?” button that opens a tooltip with example file types.
+  - Add a "?" button that opens a tooltip with example file types.
 - **Empty State**:
-  - If no files are uploaded: Show _“Start by uploading a product sheet or CSV file to get personalized advice.”_
+  - If no files are uploaded: Show _"Start by uploading a product sheet or CSV file to get personalized advice."_

 #### **Apple-Inspired Design Tweaks**

-- **Animations**: Smooth transitions when switching use cases (like Apple’s product page scroll effects).
+- **Animations**: Smooth transitions when switching use cases (like Apple's product page scroll effects).
-- **Typography**: Use SF Pro (Apple’s font) via `@fontsource/sf-pro`.
+- **Typography**: Use SF Pro (Apple's font) via `@fontsource/sf-pro`.
 - **Chat Interface**:
   - Message bubbles with subtle gradients.
-  - “Thinking” animation (e.g., three pulsating dots) while the chatbot processes queries.
+  - "Thinking" animation (e.g., three pulsating dots) while the chatbot processes queries.

 ---